Official State Beverage of Massachusetts

-Cranberry juice was named the state beverage of Massachusetts in 1970 as a tribute to the great Massachusetts cranberry industry.
-The cranberry (also the official state berry of Massachusetts ) is in the same family as the blueberry (Vaccinium); both are native North American fruits introduced to settlers by the native American Indians.
+The cranberry is in the same family as the blueberry (Vaccinium); both are native North American fruits introduced to settlers by native Americans.
 Cranberry juice was first made by colonists in 1683, but not produced commercially until 1930.

 Cranberries evolved in unique wetland conditions created by melting glaciers (now commercially cultivated in "bogs" through the northern United States).
 This tart, ruby-colored berry was first named "crane berry" by the Pilgrims, presumably because just prior to blooming, the flower and stem resemble the head of a sandhill crane (these birds also love cranberries, and were seen wading the bogs, scooping them up).
 Commercial cultivation of cranberries began in the early 1800's in Massachusetts.
 Some vines on Cape Cod are more than 150 years old.